Leyner-Andres-Bejarano-Palacios/java_tutorial/exercises/algoritms_fourth_edition/algoritms_fourth_edition.md

 I want to see this one.....and the rest of the questions in this section that I dont want time right now to do them all

+### 2.1.1 and the rest on that section needed to advance quickly